wanfeng730/SimpleProto/README.md

 4. 调用`store()`方法，即可把这些数据一并存储在数据库以及OpenSearch中（包括数据库的字段、OpenSearch的Mapping）
 5. 调用父类的id构造器`public SpBaseObject(SpSession session, Long id)`即可从数据存储中获取所有属性值

-> 1. Inherit the basic object `cn.wanfeng.sp.api.domain.SpBaseObject`.
-Use `@Type` to declare the business type of the object.
+> 1. *Inherit the basic object `cn.wanfeng.sp.api.domain.SpBaseObject`.
+Use `@Type` to declare the business type of the
+     object.*
-> 2. Arbitrarily add some required business fields to the inherited class (decorated with the `@ProtoField` annotation).
-If the business field is an enumeration class, you need to use the `@ProtoEnumValue` annotation tag in the enumeration class to declare the value of the field when it is saved, and the `@ProtoEnumConstructor` annotation tag to obtain which enumeration class object the value of the field corresponds to when the object is obtained.
+> 2. *Arbitrarily add some required business fields to the inherited class (decorated with the `@ProtoField`
+     annotation).
+If the business field is an enumeration class, you need to use the `@ProtoEnumValue` annotation tag in the enumeration class to declare the value of the field when it is saved, and the `@ProtoEnumConstructor` annotation tag to obtain which enumeration class object the value of the field corresponds to when the object is obtained.*
-> 3. Call the parent class constructor in the derived class constructor
+> 3. *Call the parent class constructor in the derived class constructor*
+     >
->     - `public SpBaseObject(SpSession session, String type)` is used to create a new object and specify the type of the object
+- *`public SpBaseObject(SpSession session, String type)` is used to create a new object and specify the type of the object*
->     - `public SpBaseObject(SpSession session, Long id)` is used to retrieve an object from storage based on id
+>     - *`public SpBaseObject(SpSession session, Long id)` is used to retrieve an object from storage based on id*
-> 4. Calling the `store()` method will store these data in the database and OpenSearch (including database fields and OpenSearch Mapping)
+> 4. *Calling the `store()` method will store these data in the database and OpenSearch (including database fields and
+     OpenSearch Mapping)*
-> 5. Call the parent class's id constructor `public SpBaseObject(SpSession session, Long id)` to retrieve all property values from the data storage
+> 5. *Call the parent class's id constructor `public SpBaseObject(SpSession session, Long id)` to retrieve all property
+     values from the data storage*

 **Example Code Using `cn.wanfeng.sp.api.domain.SpBaseObject`**